-- All turns in a Telemark zone are to be executed in the Telemark technique. - Definition of the Telemark technique - The inner ski must be the hindmost ski.
+All turns in a Telemark zone are to be executed in the Telemark technique.

+- Definition of the Telemark technique - The inner ski must be the hindmost ski.
 The distance between the tip of the inner boot and the heel of the outer boot must be at least one boot length, measured in the direction of the ski - The heel of the inner ski must be clearly lifted from the ski - The turns must be linked together in one single, uninterrupted movement from one Telemark turn to the next.
-At all times there must be at least one boot length between the tip of the inner boot and the heel of the outer boot unless the next turn is being initiated - The competitors themself decid where to execute the turn in relation to the gate - Skating steps are permitted as long as the rules in article 1710 are adhered to - To start a turn in the Telemark technique and end it as a parallel turn, or vice versa, is not allowed - Falling through a gate, passing through a gate on one ski only, is a penalty, finish gate and yellow zone excepted
+At all times there must be at least one boot length between the tip of the inner boot and the heel of the outer boot unless the next turn is being initiated - The competitors themself decide where to execute the turn in relation to the gate, noting that they must be in the telemark technique when crossing red/blue lines. - Skating steps are permitted as long as the rules in article 1710 are adhered to - To start a turn in the Telemark technique and end it as a parallel turn, or vice versa, is not allowed - Falling through a gate, passing through a gate on one ski only, is a penalty, finish gate and yellow zone excepted